-We get your information:
+We will collect your personal information:

 by talking with you over the phone or webchat

-What information the Department for Work and Pensions send us
+Information that the Department for Work and Pensions send us

 your first and last name